-^{} Data on arrivals in Serbia is provided by Serbian Commissariat for Refugees and Migrations and Asylum Authorities
+^{} Data on arrivals in Serbia is provided by Serbian Commissariat for Refugees and Migrations and Asylum Authorities A countries are having an acylum policy with a procedure including latestice before the application to acylum (Albania, Receip and Horzogou

-^{ 4} countries are having an asylum policy with a procedure including Intention before the application to asylum (Albania, Bosnia and Herzegovina, Montenegro, and Serbia).
+^{ 4} countries are having an asylum policy with a procedure including Intention before the application to asylum (Albania, Bosnia and Herzegovina, Montenegro, and Serbia)

-Forcibly Displaced and Stateless People presents at the end of January:
+Forcibly Displaced and Stateless People present at the end of February:

-Some 4,800 persons were present in the Western Balkans as of end January 2024, including 290 unaccompanied and separated children (UASC).
-Of these, 56% were present in Bosnia and Herzegovina, followed by Serbia (30%), Kosovo (four per cent) and in Albania, Montenegro & North Macedonia (three per cent each).
+Some 4,200 persons were present in the Western Balkans as of end February 2024, including 258 unaccompanied and separated children (UASC).
+Of these, 50% were present in Bosnia and Herzegovina, followed by Serbia (33%), Kosovo (five per cent) and in Albania, Montenegro & North Macedonia (four per cent each).
 This also includes estimated number of persons present outside government-run centres.